Auto Assault: Gameplay

 The game takes place in the 23rd century, after the sterilization attempt that left the Earth in ruins.
-Players play as either one of a new generation of Mutants, a BioMek or one of the newly emerging Humans.
-Players fight in their race's area of control against Non-playable characters (or NPCs) and eventually reach Ground Zero, or GZ.
+Players play as either a new generation of Mutants, a BioMek or one of the newly emerging Humans.
+Players fight in their race's area of control against non-playable characters (NPCs) and eventually reach Ground Zero, or GZ.
 There, they can either fight against NPCs or Players in two different "layers" known as instances.
-One "layer" is the PvP layer, in which the player can go and fight against players of opposing races.
+One "layer" is the PvP layer, where the player can fight against players of opposing races.
 The other "layer" is controlled by the faction you belong to.
-It is the non-PvP layer in which usually players complete their quests from GZ in.
+It is the non-PvP layer where players usually complete their quests from GZ.
 The PvP elements of the game are not available in this layer, since only other members of your faction are there.
 All NPC enemies are in both layers.
-The game centers on 3rd person vehicular combat using state of the art weapons to combat foes.
+The game centers on third-person vehicular combat using state-of-the-art weapons to fight foes.

 Auto Assault takes place in two settings; towns and the outside world.
 The town is experienced by moving the player's customized character around, interacting with NPCs, other players, and environmental objects.
 Upgrades and vehicles can be bought here.
 When the player chooses to exit the city he/she is in, they are taken to the outside world, where they traverse the terrain in heavily armed vehicles.
-Combat is reminiscent of a third-person shooter game, with movement, aiming and firing being done in real time with the keyboard and mouse.
+Combat is reminiscent of a third-person shooter game, with movement, aiming and firing being done in real time using the keyboard and mouse.
 There are also character skills, which activate special abilities.

-Auto Assault differs from other MMORPGs as it doesn't have a Death Penalty and the player can die without consequence.
+Auto Assault differs from other MMORPGs as it does not have a Death Penalty and the player can die without consequence.

 Shutdown

 Due to lack of subscribers, a decision was made to terminate support for the product.
 This was communicated by the company on the Public Forums one month prior to shutting down.
-On July 2, 2007, it was officially announced that Auto Assault's servers would be shut down August 31 and that the subscribers' accounts would be 'reconciled'.
+On July 2, 2007, it was officially announced that Auto Assault's servers would be shut down August 31 and the subscribers' accounts would be 'reconciled'.
 Offers to continue to run servers by various parties were denied, but additional “Parting Gifts” were sent via e-mail with, "...opportunities to take a part in some of our other products, including Richard Garriott’s Tabula Rasa and City of Heroes..."

 Reception

 At the time of release, the game received "average" reviews according to the review aggregation website Metacritic.

+The Academy of Interactive Arts & Sciences nominated Auto Assault for "Massively Multiplayer Game of the Year" at the 10th Annual Interactive Achievement Awards.